Having the right camping pillow can mean the difference between a great night’s sleep under the stars and a morning with a sore neck and a headache.

 Packed size: 6″ x 4″

 Inflatable pillows are great for keeping weight and size down.
 Foam pillows just feel better.
-Nemo decided to get the best of both worlds while mitigating the disadvantages by combining the two formats.
+Nemo decided to get the best of both worlds while mitigating the disadvantages by combining the two formats in the Nemo Fillow Pillow.

 Reviewers love the feel of this pillow, as well as the removable, washable cover — something you’ll miss out on with many inflatables.
 Add an integrated stuff sack and a lifetime warranty, and you have one of the best camp pillows out there.
 Some backpackers may not be willing to give up 9.2 ounces in their packs, but others will find it more than worth it.